 Because a healthy coat and skin begin on the inside, make sure your pup is provided with a portion of high-quality dog food.
 Many cheaper dog foods contain mostly fillers like grains and corn, which have no nutritional value and can actually cause allergies and even weight gain.

 Protein-rich, better-quality dog food with “real” ingredients is a better choice to keep your Tervuren’s skin and coat in tip-top shape as well as their overall health.

 If your pup is having skin issues, you can either feed them food containing Omega-3 which is an excellent supplement for their skin and coat.

-Mixing flaxseed oil or olive oil with their food can also provide Omega-3 as well as feeding them Omega-3 rich fish such as tuna or salmon.
+Mixing flaxseed oil or olive oil with their food can also provide Omega-3 as well as feed them Omega-3-rich fish such as tuna or salmon.